platanus/ionic-contact-picker/README.md

 $ bower install platanus-ionic-contact-picker
 ```

-Finally, include the JS file in your HTML and the `PlContactPicker` dependency in your Angular app.
+Finally, include the JS file in your HTML and the `platanus.contactPicker` dependency in your Angular app.

 ```javascript
 angular.module('yourApp', ['PlContactPicker']);